nansencenter/MMSeaIce/README.txt

 0th class is terribly oversmapled in ready_to_train (WATER) and in new_to_train (flat ice?)
 So classification simply returns 0s everywhere in _1c- based models.
 That's how the score gets so high in 01c, and children.

-_01f and _01g EXCLUDE class 0. _01g does not randomly rotate.
+Runs _01f and _01g EXCLUDE class 0. _01g does not randomly rotate.
+Result - a bit better for class 10.
+Terrible for other classes.

+Can we use transfer learning with bad model performance on ASIP data?!?!?!?!